La Salle’s Information Technology Program is one of three separate programs in computing at La Salle.

 La Salle graduates have recently secured internships or full-time employment upon graduation among companies and brands including:

-The Master of Science in Information Technology Leadership (M.S.
-ITL) program, a multi-disciplinary program in the School of Arts and Sciences and the School of Business, provides the foundation of information technology and the leadership skills needed for mid- to high-level information technology or systems managers.
+The Master of Information Technology program, a multi-disciplinary program in the School of Arts and Sciences and the School of Business, provides the foundation of information technology and the leadership skills needed for mid- to high-level information technology or systems managers.

 There is ample evidence that for-profit and non-profit companies have a significant need for such leaders with the widespread use of information technology.
 Industry studies report that it is important for both the technical and the business sides to better understand each other’s jobs and functions, especially as technical people assume project management roles.